Steve Double: Parliamentary career

-Double was first elected as the Member of Parliament (MP) for St Austell and Newquay at the 2015 general election, when he defeated the incumbent Liberal Democrat Steve Gilbert.
-He was re-elected at the 2017 general election.
+At the 2015 general election, Double was elected to Parliament as MP for St Austell and Newquay with 40.2% of the vote and a majority of 8,173.

-In Parliament, Double has joined twelve All Party Parliamentary Groups.
-He chairs the All Party Parliamentary Group Ocean Conservation, working with Cornish charity Surfers Against Sewage.
-The group has campaigned against marine litter and seeks to protect the coastline.
-He is also co-chair of the Regional Airports APPG which works to lobby government on behalf of small regional airports, such as Cornwall Airport Newquay.
+Double previously chaired the now defunct All Party Parliamentary Group Ocean Conservation, working with Cornish charity Surfers Against Sewage.
+The group had campaigned against marine litter and sought to protect the coastline.

-Double is also vice-chair of the Parliamentary Beer Group which works to support pubs and breweries.
-In this role, he has been able to promote the work of St Austell Brewery, who operate from his constituency.
-He is also a member of the Ceramics All Party Parliamentary Group which represents the ceramics industry which includes China Clay.
-He also sits on the Parliamentary Space Committee where he has promoted Newquay as a frontrunner for the location of the UK's first spaceport.
-He is the vice-chair of the Parliamentary Group for Fatherhood.
+Double supported Brexit in the 2016 EU membership referendum.

 Double has helped secure Government backing for a new link road between the A30 and St Austell.
-He has led several debates in Parliament on subjects ranging from school term time holiday rules to the cost of car insurance for young people.

-Double supported Brexit in the 2016 EU membership referendum.
+Double was vice-chair of the Parliamentary Beer Group which works to support pubs and breweries.
+In this role, he had been able to promote the work of St Austell Brewery, who operate from his constituency.
+He was also a member of the now defunct Ceramics All Party Parliamentary Group which represented the ceramics industry, including China Clay.
+He also sat on the Parliamentary Space Committee where he promoted Newquay as a frontrunner for the location of the UK's first spaceport.

+At the snap 2017 general election, Double was re-elected as MP for St Austell and Newquay with an increased vote share of 49.5% and an increased majority of 11,142.

 Double has served in Parliament as a Member of the Petitions Committee, the European Scrutiny Committee and the Transport Committee.

-In September 2017, Double was one of five MPs who backed the Government Departments (Abolition) Bill, which would have resulted in the abolition of the Department for International Development – effectively ending the management of UK aid to foreign countries.
-He also backed a Bill calling for a new bank holiday to celebrate Brexit.

 In December 2018, during the no-confidence vote against Theresa May as leader of the party, Double said he would vote against the then-Prime Minister.

 In August 2019, Double was appointed Parliamentary Private Secretary to the Department of Health and Social Care.

-In December 2019, Double was re-elected as Member of Parliament for St Austell & Newquay with an increased majority of 16,526.
-He received 31,273 votes – up by 6.5 percentage points since his previous election in 2017.
+At the 2019 general election, Double was again re-elected with an increased vote share of 56.1% and an increased majority of 16,526.

 On 17 September 2021, Double was appointed an Assistant Government Whip in the second cabinet reshuffle of the second Johnson ministry.

 In July 2022, he was appointed Parliamentary Under-Secretary of State at the Department for Environment, Food and Rural Affairs.
 He was sacked in September 2022 by new Prime Minister Liz Truss.
 He joined a number of colleagues in calling for Truss's resignation, after confusion over a vote on fracking.